Merrick Bank Security Policy

 PROTECT YOUR IDENTITY AND ACCOUNTS:

-Did you know that up to 500,000 individuals each year are victims of identity theft,
+Did you know that more than 12 million individuals each year are victims of identity theft,

 a fast-growing form of fraud?
 "Identity theft" or "account takeover fraud" involves